rsgrafx/TestingTalk/README.md

 These are the mininum requirements to get ExUnit up and running.

 > In your script you need:
-You create a file it must have _test.exs
+You create a file it must end with _test.exs

 `ExUnit.start()` - starts the process

-`ExUnit.configure()` - Loads in configuration - but does not have the niceties of mix app.
+`ExUnit.configure()` - Loads in configuration.

-Define your Test Scenario
+Defining your test scenario usually follows this pattern.

 ```
-defmodule MyTestName do
+defmodule MyTestModuleTest do
 	use ExUnit.Case
 	test “name of test”  do
 		logic and assertions